 8 of the best acrylic paint sets

 We’re huge fans of Daler-Rowney’s System 3 acrylic paint set at Gathered – and not just for the nostalgic memories of A-Level art classes.
 It’s certainly true that System 3 acrylic paint set is aimed first and foremost at students.
-The colours don’t have quite the same lustre as the brand’s professional-grade Galeria acrylics, but they’re highly affordable, and perfect if you plan to makes lots of paintings and experiment a lot, and you’re not worried about making a few mistakes along the way.
+The colours don’t have quite the same lustre as the brand’s professional-grade Galeria acrylics, but they're highly affordable.
+They’re perfect if you plan to make lots of paintings and experiment a lot and you’re not worried about making a few mistakes along the way.
 Overall, this set is great value for beginners and excellent quality for the price.
 It’s a good choice if you want to try out acrylic paints without splashing out on an expensive set.

-This Winsor & Newton acrylic paint set is a professional-grade option that’s not too pricy and a sound option for painters who are familiar with the colour wheel and know how to mix rich, vibrant colours.
+This Winsor & Newton acrylic paint set is a professional-grade option that's not too pricy and a sound option for painters who are familiar with the colour wheel and know how to mix rich, vibrant colours.
 This starter set features 10 colours – we particularly appreciate having two warm and cool reds available.
 The Galeria set has a beautiful satin finish, which makes the finished paintings look very high quality.
 This set is good if you want a better set of paints but you’re not yet ready to invest in acrylic paints for artists, which can be expensive.
 A decidedly reliable choice for painters working at easel scale.

 This set of liquid acrylics from Golden is best suited for artists who work in a graphic style with flat areas of colour or thin, watercolour-like stains (although if you’re doing this on paper, there’s no substitute for watercolour itself).
 These high-end, professional-grade acrylics are particularly good for building subtle, layered glazes.
 We like the fact that there are two different whites included: zinc white, which is semi-translucent, and titanium white, which is much more opaque.